Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours

+This section introduces the canonical approach in the bunching-design literature \citep{saez_taxpayers_2010, chetty_adjustment_2011, kleven_bunching_2016,blomquist_bunching_2019}, which specializes to a particularly simple case of the general model from the last section that I refer to as the ``isoelastic model''.
+Although it serves as an important benchmark, I show in this section that the isoelastic model can be rejected on economic grounds in the overtime setting, when confronted with the data.
+This underscores the need for results valid in the general choice model, which I develop in Section \ref{sec:buncherlate}.

-The canonical approach from the bunching-design literature \citep{saez_taxpayers_2010, chetty_adjustment_2011, kleven_bunching_2016}, strengthens Assumption CONVEX to suppose that $\mathbf{x} = h$ and decision-makers' utility follows an isoelastic functional form, with preferences identical between units up to a scalar heterogeneity parameter.
-This corresponds to a model in which firm profits from unit $it$ are:
+The isoelastic model strengthens Assumption CONVEX to suppose that $\mathbf{x} = h$ and that decision-makers' utility has a constant elasticity, with preferences identical between units up to a scalar heterogeneity parameter.
+By assuming that firms consider \textit{only} hours $h$ as a margin of choice, the isoelastic model amounts to a model of revenue production in which firm profits from unit $it$ are:

 where $\epsilon<0$ is common across units, and $z$ represents wage costs for worker $i$ in week $t$.
 Eq. (\ref{isoutility}) is analogous to the isoelastic, quasilinear labor \textit{supply} model used in the context of tax kinks.